-Pie pop perfection doesn’t require wizard-like pastry skills, fancy tools or even a ton of time in the kitchen.
-What it does require is probably already in your pantry!
+Rainbow pie pop perfection doesn’t require wizard-like pastry skills, fancy tools or even a ton of time in the kitchen.
+(And what it does require is probably already in your pantry!)

 If rainbows aren’t on your horizon, the same steps below apply to any shape pie pop that you’d like to make.
 Filling options are also super flexible to meet any taste.

 There’s absolutely no shame in your pie pop game if you go with store-bought dough.
-I’ll even go so far as to say that it’s probably the better option for this kind of project, especially if you’re getting the kids involved.
 Using pre-made dough not only saves on time and mess, but it's actually pretty good!
-Most of the supermarkets around me even carry an organic pie dough option.
+(If you're still itching to make your own dough, though, try this recipe .)

 Cut rounds out of the dough for the rainbow pops.
 Each round will make a single rainbow pie pop.